 Olivier Poirier-Leroy is a former national level swimmer based out of Victoria, BC.
 In feeding his passion for swimming, he has developed YourSwimBook, a powerful log book and goal setting guide made specifically for swimmers.
 Join 1,800 of your fellow swimmers and coaches and sign up for the YourSwimBook newsletter (free) and get weekly motivational tips by clicking here.

-It’s 2015, time to step it up.
-The Olympics are only 16 months away.
+It’s 2016, time to step it up.
 Here are eight ways to make this your best year yet.

 1. Warm-up like a boss every day.